Resources

 School Quest

-The Military Child Education Coalition provides families this resource to navigate the entire process of moving, not only school searches.
-In addition to an extensive library full of military child-related topics, there are many articles on easing the transitions to a new home and new school.
+The Military Child Education Coalition provides families with this resource to navigate the entire moving process, not only school searches.
+In addition to an extensive library full of military child-related topics, there are many articles on easing transitions to a new home and a new school.
 There is also a guide to understanding the Military Interstate Children’s Compact Commission.

 State Boards of Education and Local School Districts

 State Boards of Education explain an overall view of education philosophies and goals for each school year.
 Budget information and state standard testing information are also available.
-The local school district websites describe, in detail, a wide variety of topics, from specialized education programs to before and after school care and school boundary calculators.
+The local school district websites describe in detail a wide variety of topics, from specialized education programs to before- and after-school care to school boundary calculators.
 Don’t underestimate the importance of investigating boundary lines and proposed future changes.

 Local School Resources

-The best information is probably right outside your new front door.
-Don’t ignore your local resources; they provide the little details the big resources don’t include.
+The best information is probably right outside the front door.
+Don’t ignore local resources; they provide the little details that big resources don’t include.

-Online newspapers for your new city always report on school happenings.
-In addition, local news websites such as the Patch network have reporters relaying neighborhood and school events weekly, often with an archive to read previous stories.
-This is an efficient way to learn about school-specific issues, such as scheduled building improvements or the new bell schedule taking effect for the high school.
+Online newspapers report on school happenings.
+In addition, local news websites such as Patch relay neighborhood and school events weekly, often with an archive of previous stories.
+This is an efficient way to learn about school-specific issues, such as scheduled building improvements or the new bell schedule that will take effect at the high school.

 In-Person Visits

-Military families should consider visiting prospective schools for a tour and schedule time for questions with the principal.
-During your meeting, talk about the average number of children in a class, extra-curricular opportunities, curriculum inquiries, and other programs pertaining to your child.
+Military families should consider visiting prospective schools for a tour and scheduling time for questions with the principal.
+During the meeting, talk about the average number of children in a class, extracurricular opportunities, curriculum inquiries, and other pertinent military child programs.

 Parent Organizations

-PTAs and PTOs are a wealth of information regarding parental involvement, the need for fundraising, and representation at school board meetings.
-Some may even have a committee acting as a welcome wagon to new military families, providing useful school and neighborhood information.
+PTAs and PTOs provide information regarding parental involvement, fundraising needs, and representation at school board meetings.
+Some may even have a committee, like a welcome wagon for new military families, providing useful school and neighborhood information.

 Militarybyowners_PCS_Ebook_series